xyzmoney-tournaments/tournament-tr/README.md

 **Requirements:**

-* one can enter into the tournament only at its current status *NotTerminated*;
+* current status of the tournament must be *NotTerminated*;
 * one can enter only while the registration deadline not passed;
-* the entering person should not be in the list of the tournament players (i.e. either this person enters for the first time or he or she should unregister before this entering);
+* the entering person's address should not be in the list of players (i.e. either this person enters for the first time or he or she should unregister before this entering);
 * the deposit amount should be precisely equal to the entrance fee;
 * the entrance code should be 16-digit number;
 * the entrance code should be unique among entrance codes of players.

-**Steps:**
+**Execution steps:**

-* the function advances this participant's counter of entrances and stores his (her) entrance code.
-Besides, if the participant enters into the tournament for the first time then his (her) address is added to the list of entrants;
+* if the participant enters into the tournament for the first time then the function sets his (her) counter of entrances to 10 and add his (her) address to the list of entrants, else the function advances the counter forward;
+* the participant's entrance code is added to `entranceCodes` mapping;
 * the participant's address is added to `whoseEntryCode` mapping;
 * the counter of players (`playersCounter` variable) increases by 1;
-* prize fund (`prizeFund` variable) increases by the size of the entrance fee;
+* the prize fund (`prizeFund` variable) increases by the entrance fee amount;
 * `onEnter` event is calling;
 * the contract balance (`contractBalance` variable) is updated.